-Michael Plant is the Founder and Director of the Happier Lives Institute and a post-doctoral Research Fellow and the Wellbeing Research Centre at the University of Oxford.
-He is also a Research Associate at the London School of Economics’ Centre for Economic Performance.
+Michael is a philosopher and global happiness researcher.
+He’s the Founder and Research Director of the Happier Lives Institute (HLI) as well as a Post-Doctoral Research Fellow at the Wellbeing Research Centre at the University of Oxford.

-Michael is a moral philosopher.
-His main research interests are whether and how to make people happier.
-He obtained his D. Phil. in Philosophy from the University of Oxford under the superivision of Peter Singer and Hilary Greaves.
+Michael obtained his D. Phil. in Philosophy from the University of Oxford under the supervision of Peter Singer and Hilary Greaves.
 His thesis, entitled Doing Good Badly?
 Philosophical Issues Related to Effective Altruism, critiqued and developed various ‘standard’ views in the effective altruism social movement about how individuals can do the most good with their resources.
-Specifically, it examined the value of saving lives, how best to make people happier during their lives, and cause prioritisation methodology (tools for determining which of the world’s problems are the most pressing).

 Michael originally studied philosophy at St Andrews, where he was awarded a first; he then went to the London School of Economics, where he was one mark short of a distinction – something he is definitely, absolutely, not still bitter about.